nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 If you've ever wanted to learn the [only real dev language](https://www.reddit.com/r/ProgrammerHumor/comments/2skwgu/for_everyone_who_keeps_claiming_that_nodejs_is/), you're in the right place!
 We'll be using the MEAN stack today with Angular 2.0 to create a rudimentary todo app.

 ## What We'll Be Building

 ![Angular 2 Todo App](https://i.imgur.com/XNrMc0O.png)

+## What We're Using

 A quick review: MEAN Stack is comprised of [MongoDB](https://www.mongodb.org/), [Express.js](http://expressjs.com/), [AngularJS](https://angular.io/) and [Node.js](https://nodejs.org/).
 MongoDB is a database, Express.js provides routing support (i.e. mapping URLs to the correct destination/action), AngularJS allows for a model-view-controller architecture on the client side (in this case, it allows the client to communicate with the Express.js-based API), and Node.js is the engine that allows us to run Javascript code on the server in the first place.

+We'll write the entire app in ES6 (aka ES2015, Harmony, ESNext) using the [Babel](https://babeljs.io/) transpiler, and we'll package our frontend components using [Webpack](https://webpack.github.io/).

 This getting started guide applies to the current latest stable versions of Express (4.x) and Node (4.x).
 Regarding Angular, with the multiple breaking changes occurring with Angular 2 it makes more sense to get used to Angular 2 than continue writing Angular 1.x, so our app will be written with the latest Angular 2 beta.
-And just to future-proof everything, we'll write the entire app in ES6 (aka ES2015, Harmony, ESNext) using the [Babel](https://babeljs.io/) transpiler.
 Let's begin!

 ## File Structure
 Create a new directory called `todoapp` with the following structure: